Ristafan/hpc_esc_401_solutions/exercise_session_05/Readme.md

 For this exercise I wrote a small python script that compares the outputs and it returned as expected ```True``` which means the outputs are the same.

 # Ex 3
+As seen in the following outputs, the result remained the same using different number of threads.

 ### Num threads = 1
 Size of integer array/file: 1000000
 max number in file: 38747